lvachon/rpicam/README.md

 * A tripod with 1/4-20 shoe
 * A clamping phone mount for 1/4-20 tripods
 * 2 x right angle usb C adapters
-* A silicon jacketed, non-braided, 6 foot, USB A-C cable
+* A silicon jacketed, _non-braided_, 6 foot, USB A-C cable
-* A 12 marine grade (ha!)
+* A 12v marine grade (ha!)
 USB power adapter thing
 * Various bits of wire and some lever nuts
 * 20 Lbs of lead (seriously)
 * 3D printed mounting plate that secures camera to the back of the Raspberry Pi